simshadows/discord-mentionbot/README.md

 * **JCFDiscord**: For the [JCFDiscord](https://www.reddit.com/r/JCFDiscord/) community.
 * **BSI StarkRavingMadBot**: A bot stand-in for the [JCFDiscord](https://www.reddit.com/r/JCFDiscord/) community's [StarkRavingMadBot](https://github.com/josh951623/StarkRavingMadBot).
-	* This module is made to mirror some of StarkRavingMadBot's functionality, as well as take over if it's Stark isn't present on the server.
+	* This module is made to mirror some of StarkRavingMadBot's functionality, as well as take over if Stark isn't present on the server.

 # Notes

-* To run the *Wolfram Alpha* module, you must add your Wolfram Alpha app ID to `WolframAlpha._WA_APP_ID`.
+* To run the *Wolfram Alpha* module, you must add your Wolfram Alpha app ID to `cache/shared/m-WolframAlpha/settings.json`.
+This file appears the first time you use the module.
 * `classdiagram.xml` is opened with [draw.io](https://www.draw.io/).
 * `design_notes.txt` is used by myself to reflect on my own design choices as this project is partly a learning exercise in object-oriented design.
 * To add a new module: